ivan-shaporov/BlazorAzureBlobBrowser/README.md

 Azure storage based static websites "as is" aren't compatible with AAD callbacks because the default Blazor framework is expected to handle dynamic `authentication/login-callback` URL.
 As a workaround a redirect html file [login-callback](./wwwroot/authentication/login-callback) is placed in the `authentication` folder.

+Redirect login mode configured in `builder.Services.AddMsalAuthentication` method call is not supported as shown below
 ``` c#
 options.ProviderOptions.LoginMode = "redirect";
 ```
-Is not supported with this approach and `popup` (default) mode should ne used.
+`popup` (default) mode should ne used instead.

 ### Environment specific appsettings.json